 The Nursing Consortium Office has a staff of two people who are responsible for answering Bachelor of Nursing (Collaborative) Program admission inquiries as well as coordinating the admissions process for the undergraduate Program at the three nursing sites.
 The Nursing Consortium Office works with the three nursing sites to ensure all admission objectives are met.

 The Bachelor of Nursing (Collaborative) Program offered at Memorial University of Newfoundland, Canada, is renowned.
 This is evident by its accreditation status.
-The Program is accredited to 2015 by the Canadian Association of Schools of Nursing (CASN).
-This seven-year accreditation is the highest that can be earned by Schools of Nursing in Canada.
+The Program is accredited by the Canadian Association of Schools of Nursing (CASN).
+This seven-year accreditation award is the highest that can be earned by Schools of Nursing in Canada.
 In addition, all three Nursing schools have been approved by the Association of Registered Nurses of Newfoundland and Labrador's (ARNNL).